Why am I done with BIM after more than a decade?

 Setting up lean Building Information Management processes is pointless if nobody is waiting for the results: all these fancy digital twins may just be digital orphans if nobody is waiting for them.

-And this is where IFC 4×3 comes to the rescue: by better describing the business reality, openBIM can now properly address the whole lifecycle for built assets.
-Of course, we could argue that this is just Product Lifecycle Management (PLM) practices put to good use, even if this just adds up yet another acronym.
+This is where IFC 4×3 comes to the rescue: by better describing the business reality, openBIM can now properly address the whole lifecycle of built assets.
+Of course, we could argue that this is just Product Lifecycle Management (PLM) practices put to good use, even if this just adds up to yet another acronym.

-As Project Information Management (PIM) carry valuable knowledge for a specific construction phase, Asset Information Management (AIM) is the key activity to capitalize knowledge on the whole lifecycle of the built asset.
+As Project Information Management (PIM) carries valuable knowledge for a specific construction phase, Asset Information Management (AIM) is the key activity to capitalize on knowledge for the whole lifecycle of the built asset.
 We must close these usually disconnected loops.
-Adopting a PLM view for the built assets thanks to openBIM opens the door to all the benefits from standards-based PLM: well-defined data governance and optimized information flows.
+Adopting a PLM view for the built assets thanks to openBIM opens the door to all the benefits of standards-based PLM: well-defined data governance and optimized information flows.

 What’s next for openBIM and digital twins?